 This will increase the number of photos taken during each leg by simply making your camera take photos more quickly.
 Your camera will have a hard limit on how fast it can operate, so after you hit that point you will not see any further improvements.

-If you'd like to start your flight from a certain waypoint or are continuing a mission, select the waypoint your would like the drone to start its mapping from.
+If you'd like to start your flight from a certain waypoint or are continuing a mission, select the waypoint you would like the drone to start its mapping from.

 Check your camera settings and quality of individual photos

 DroneDeploy does attempt to make your camera capture imagery at its absolute best quality.
 However, ultimately image quality is governed by so many other parameters (some of them listed above), that it is useful for users to check the quality of the individual photos captured as the drone is performing the mission flight.
-By clicking the Automatic Camera Settings toggle button off you can manually adjust your camera settings in the DJI Go App
+You can toggle the camera settings on to adjust your exposure and focus manually in the DJI Go App.

 Below are example of two consecutive photos captured during a flight over a canyon where you can see common features.
 This is ideal for stitching.